4paradigm/OpenMLDB/docs/en/use_case/airflow_provider_demo.md

 You can import the DAG into the Airflow and run it directly.
 ![airflow dag](images/airflow_dag.png)

-DAG流程如上图所示，首先建表，然后进行离线数据导入与特征抽取，如果效果良好(auc>=99.0)，就进行SQL和模型的上线。反之，则报告失败。
 The workflow of the DAG is shown above.
-The tables will be created at first, then offline data will be imported and processed for feature extraction
+The tables will be created at first, then offline data will be imported and processed for feature extraction.
+After training, if the AUC of the model is greater than 99.0, then the SQL script and the model can be deployed.
+Otherwise, the workflow will report failure.

 ## Example

-我们导入上述的DAG完成TalkingData Demo中的特征计算与上线，并使用TalkingData Demo的predict server来进行上线后的实时推理测试。
+We will use the DAG above to complete the feature extraction and deployment work in the [TalkingData Demo](talkingdata_demo), and the predict_server in this demo is responsible for the real-time prediction after deployment.

 ### Preparations